etylermoss/easy-versatilepb/README.md

 # easy-versatilepb
 Package to easily compile C or ARM assembly, link, and run on a versatilepb QEMU machine.
 Includes code for read/write to UART0 with SVC/SWI, following handlers used by KoMoDo.

-Note: Code quality of the bash scripts is not great.

 ---

 ## How-to